original to The Matt Gonzalez Reader, November 5, 2016 (updated 10/30/18)

 If the De Young’s femme au coq’s estimated date of 1956, is correct, it’s possible Wonner was still painting this theme even after he left Berkeley for Davis.
 William Theophilus Brown told me Wonner had abruptly lost a librarian job at U.C.
 Berkeley when those making the hiring decision learned Wonner was gay.
 Neither Brown nor Wonner were “out” even to many of their painter friends, yet U.C.
 Berkeley administrators were apparently tipped off by individuals that the couple believed were friends of theirs.
 Thus, the slight to Wonner and Brown was even more painful.
 Regardless, Wonner obtained a similar job at U.C.
 Davis which lead to their relocation there.
 It led to a period of great productivity for both painters and they formed important friendships there.

 We can date at least one of the paintings with certainty, the Crocker painting is dated 1952.
 The other four may or may not have been painted in that same period.
 But the style and color palette of the paintings suggests distinct temporal painting efforts.
 They don’t convey having been painted in a single week or month.
 They also aren’t preparatory drawings.
-They are distinct compositions with only the Perle and Bonhams versions being the closest in color palette.
+They are distinct compositions with only the Perle and Bonhams versions sharing a color palette.
 Otherwise, they differ greatly.